Engineering

 Access is explicit and time limited.
 Users pick a file or folder and the browser scopes access to that selection, which keeps the sandbox intact.

 The difference shows up in daily work.
 The modern flow reduces friction for multi file tasks while keeping permission prompts visible.
+For workflows such as payload diagnostics, EXIF review, or local file cleanup, the permission boundary is part of the product behavior, not a hidden implementation detail.

 Web Workers move compute to background threads and keep the interface responsive.
 The main thread sends data to a worker and receives results without blocking.
+For large files, ArrayBuffers and transferable objects matter because copying the same payload repeatedly can erase the benefit of moving work off the main thread.

 Large files are hard to load in one shot.
 The Streams API processes data in chunks, so memory use stays stable while work continues.